ding-co/this-is-codingtest/README.md

 # this-is-codingtest

-This is CodingTest with Python Problem Solving using Python3 in Replit
+This is CodingTest with Python Problem Solving using Python3

 - Python3
-- Replit
+- VS Code